Justice League (film): Plot

-Clark Kent's body is exhumed and placed in the amniotic fluid of the genesis chamber in the Kryptonian scout ship, along with the Mother Box, successfully resurrecting Superman.
-However, Superman's memories have not returned, and he attacks the group.
+Clark Kent's body is exhumed and placed in the amniotic fluid of the genesis chamber in the Kryptonian scout ship, along with the Mother Box, successfully resurrecting him.
+However, his memories have not returned, and he attacks the group.
 Batman enacts his contingency plan: Lois Lane.
 Superman calms down and leaves with her to his family home in Smallville, where his memories come back.
 In the turmoil, the last Mother Box is left unguarded, allowing Steppenwolf to retrieve it.
-Without Superman to aid them, the five heroes travel to a village in Russia where Steppenwolf aims to unite the Mother Boxes once again to remake Earth.
-They fight their way through the Parademons to reach Steppenwolf but are unable to distract him enough for Stone to separate the Mother Boxes.
-Superman arrives and assists Allen in evacuating the city, as well as assisting Stone in separating the Mother Boxes.
-The team defeats Steppenwolf, who, overcome with fear, is attacked by his own Parademons.
+Without Superman to aid them, the five heroes travel to a village in Russia, where Steppenwolf's lair is located.
+They fight their way through the Parademons; just when all hope seems lost, Superman arrives and assists Victor in separating the Mother Boxes.
+The team defeats Steppenwolf, who is attacked by his own Parademons when they smell his fear.

-After the battle, Bruce and Diana agree to set up a base of operations for the team, with room for more members.
-As the team establishes, Diana steps back into the public spotlight as a heroine; Barry acquires a job in Central City's police department, impressing his father; Victor continues to enhance his abilities with his father in S.T.A.R.
-Labs; Arthur continues protecting people on the seas; Superman resumes his life as reporter Clark Kent and as protector of Earth.
+After the battle, Bruce and Diana set up a base of operations for the team.
+Diana and Arthur resume their heroic duties; Barry acquires a job in Central City's police department; Victor continues to enhance his abilities with his father in S.T.A.R.
+Labs; Superman resumes his life as reporter Clark Kent and protector of Earth.
 In a post-credits scene, Lex Luthor has escaped from Arkham Asylum and recruits Slade Wilson to form a league of their own.